Why is traveling important?

 With today’s political climate, we can’t help but think now is a particularly excellent time to travel.
 First, because Mr. Twain is right, it does help shift our perspective by broadening our awareness of other people and cultures.
 It also puts our own life into perspective as to the space we fill on this planet.
-And additionally, because everyone could use a time-out right now from social media, the news, and technology!
+Additionally, everyone could use a time-out right now from social media, the news, and technology!

 Travel makes you healthier.

-This may seem counter intuitive if you think of airports and airplanes and the germs we share there.
+This may seem counterintuitive if you think of airports and airplanes and the germs we share there.
 That’s understandable.
 But that’s a micro part of travel.
-It’s really about the bigger picture- the long term benefits.
-Studies have shown that men and women who take more frequent vacations (think, once or twice a year) have a lower risk of heart disease.
+It’s really about the bigger picture- the long-term benefits.
+Studies have shown that men and women who take more frequent vacations (think once or twice a year) have a lower risk of heart disease.
 It makes sense since traveling reduces stress and clears your mind, so you come back feeling refreshed.
 It’s like a spring cleaning for mind and spirit.
 If you don’t reset often enough, the heaviness of everyday stress will weigh you down.
 We all need to take some time to enjoy life before it’s too late.

 Travel helps you grow as a person.

 Any time you put yourself into a new situation, you develop new skills and strengths.
 It could be navigating unknown streets, figuring out train stops, achieving a physical challenge like hiking or climbing, or learning new phrases in another language.
 By moving out of your comfort zone, you give yourself an opportunity to shine!
 And you feel good when you tackle a new challenge and succeed.
 Additionally, you can learn about a different culture, architecture, and new foods!
 Maybe you’ll try a new dish that you never knew you liked.
 Or realize you’re good at something you had never tried before!
-It enhances your knowledge, and makes you a more interesting person.
+It enhances your knowledge and makes you a more interesting person.
 This kind of hands-on experience isn’t something that can be taught.
 It’s an investment in yourself.